by • August 30, 2023

 API gateway authentication is one of the key functions of an API gateway.
 In carrying out this function, the API gateway manages authentication and authorization for the entire group of APIs that sit behind it.
 In this way, API gateway authentication safeguards your systems and information against unwanted access, data breaches, hacks, and mistakes.

 While the basic premise of API gateway authentication is easy enough to grasp, this guide offers a more nuanced understanding of the concept.
-After reading through the sections below, you should have a clear understanding of the following:

 Securing an API through authentication and authorization allows you to protect, limit, and control — not only the consumers that gain access to the API — but also their level of access.
 Here are three reasons why this kind of control is essential: